Know When to Say No to Spec Work

 3. Leverage Your Portfolio

 Exploit Your Experience.
 Your portfolio, experience, and reputation in the marketplace should speak for itself.
 Underscore this to prospective businesses by presenting past work.
-Show them how your firm has helped other businesses and how you have provided value to them.
+Show them how your firm has helped other companies and how you have provided value to them.
 Share outcomes when possible.
 Leverage your work to help them understand the process and any measured results of your firm’s work.
 Use your firm’s experience to help them envision what it can do for them.

 Final Thoughts

 Advertising and design agencies have a responsibility to elevate their work.
-Saying no to spec work requires conviction and may even result in lost, short-term revenue.
+Saying no to spec work requires conviction and may even result in lost short-term revenue.
 Yet, saying no for the right reasons will help the entire industry.

 If you’d like to work with our graphic design experts here at Catapult, give us a call at 602.381.0304 or email us at dduke@catapultu.com.